ib-da-ncirl/yelp_analysis/README.md

     python3 etl.py -d /path/to -bi business_ids.txt -r yelp_dataset/yelp_academic_dataset_review.csv -or reviews.csv

 The list of business ids will be read from `business_ids.txt`, and the contents of `yelp_academic_dataset_business.csv` are filtered to exclude reviews for businesses not in the id list.
 The remaining reviews will be saved to `/path/to/reviews.csv`.

+Alternatively, the reviews csv file can be generated from a pre-filtered csv file.

+    python3 etl.py -d /path/to -bi business_ids.txt -r yelp_dataset/yelp_academic_dataset_review.csv -opr prefilter_review.csv -or reviews.csv

+The list of business ids will be read from `business_ids.txt`, and the contents of `yelp_academic_dataset_business.csv` are filtered to exclude reviews for businesses not in the id list and saved to `prefilter_review.csv`. `prefilter_review.csv` is provided as the input to the standard loading function, allowing the remaining reviews that match any additional criteria to be saved to `/path/to/reviews.csv`.
+This may be beneficial on memory constrained devices.

 ##### Generate csv file of tips for specified business ids